nicoschuele/railsbricks/README.md

 * [David Hsu](https://github.com/dvdhsu), for adding a new Brick: Devise authentication using only an email address
 * the authors of the many gems used by RailsBricks
 * the [Geneva.rb](http://www.meetup.com/genevarb/) Meetup Group for the beer!
-* David Camarena for fiddling with RailsBricks long enough to have it run on Windows
+* David Camarena for producing a [fork](https://github.com/athalas/railsbricks) with support for MySQL
 * everyone who emailed me, gave feedback, opened an issue on Github, submitted a pull request, tweeted, etc. I truly love the Rails community.

 ## License